To be considered for program admission, you should have:

 Request official transcript(s) from all previous colleges and universities you attended.

-Once you are accepted to Boise State, the next step is for you to submit your Life Statement.
+After you are admitted to Boise State University, the next step is for you to complete the Life Statement.
 Your Life Statement serves as your application to the program.